RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-User Manual/1-rapid-overview/1-rapid-overview.md

 ![Designer Screen](Designer_Example.png)

 Every business is different.
 Creating software is slow and expensive.
 These two facts lead to business software that never quite lines up with how your business data actually works.
-The Rapid Platform aims to sidestep this problem by creating a configurable system that can be changed and altered as your business grows and develops.
+Rapid Platform aims to sidestep this problem by creating a configurable system that can be changed and altered as your business grows and develops.
 To achieve this we've created [Designer](/docs/Rapid/2-User%20Manual/3-Designer/1-what-is-designer/1-what-is-designer.md).